Sivakarthikayan/Sivakarthikayan/README.md

 - 👋 Hi, I’m @Sivakarthikayan
 - 👀 I’m interested in ...
 Machine Learning and Data Science
 - 🌱 I’m currently learning ...
-Time Series and Deep Learning
+Time Series, Deep Learning, Power BI and Tableau
 - 💞️ I’m looking to collaborate on ...
-Open for anything.
+Open for anything realted to Machine Lerning
-- 📫 How to reach me ... on Mail Id: 9894813574
+- 📫 How to reach me ... on sivakarthykayan@gmail.com

 <!---
 Sivakarthikayan/Sivakarthikayan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.